falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Interacting with Events

 Generating new events, and extracting field values from them, are the hottest path in the plugin framework and can happen at a very high rate.
-For this reason the Go SDK optimizes the memory usage as much as possible, avoiding reallocations and copies wherever possible.
+For this reason, the Go SDK optimizes the memory usage as much as possible, avoiding reallocations and copies wherever possible.
 Internally, this sometimes means reading and writing on C-allocated memory from Go code directly, which is efficient but also very unsafe and can lead to unstable code.

 As such, the SDK provides the two `sdk.EventReader` and `sdk.EventWriter` interfaces, which enable developers to safely read and write from events while still fully leveraging the underlying memory optimizations. `sdk.EventReader` gives a read-only view of an event, with accessor methods for all the internal fields, and `sdk.EventWriter` does the same in read-only mode.
 ```go